 Around half of UK employees are standing all day at work.
 In other words, more than 11 million people around the country are spending long periods during their working day on their feet.

 The effect on the nation’s health is serious.
 Standing for long periods causes or contributes to a variety of medical problems.

 Industries Affected by Standing for Long Periods

-Those employees who have to stand all day at work are often in lower-paid jobs.
-Among them are
+Those employees who have to stand all day at work are often in lower-paid jobs such as retail, catering, and hospitality.

 - Retail staff.